beichenhpy/log-combine/README-EN.md

 ```

 4. 【new】If you want to use it in a non-blocking thread, call `LogCombineHelper.print()` manually in the method of the
-   non-blocking thread to enable printing in the non-blocking thread.
+   non-blocking thread to enable printing in the non-blocking thread.Or you can use it normally as if you were calling a
-   Or you can use it normally as if you were calling a method, provided you add the `@LogCombine` annotation to the
+   method, provided you add the `@LogCombine` annotation to the method。【The two ways cannot be mixed】
-   method。

 ```java